Disability Plates & Placards

 Permanent disability placards do not contain an expiration date.
 The placards displays “PERMANENT” and are valid until the death of the disabled individual for whom the placard was issued.
 The temporary placard may be valid for anywhere from three weeks up to six months.
 Registration stickers must be applied to plates every two years.

-If you no longer require the disability placard issued to you, you must render it unusable (for example, by cutting or shredding it).
+- If you no longer need the permanent (blue) disability placard issued to you, you must return it to a MVA branch.